DaniMendozax/DaniMendozax/README.md

-# Hello! 👋🏻 My name is: Daniel Mendoza, I'm a back-end developer. 👨‍💻
+# Hello! 👋🏻 My name is: Daniel Mendoza, I'm a software developer. 👨‍💻

-My name is Daniel Steven Mendoza Jejen, I am a back-end developer, currently I work with languages like python and java, I have been a developer for more than a year and I love technology and the new challenges that are presented.
+My name is Daniel Steven Mendoza Jejen, I am a softwaredeveloper, currently I work with languages like python and java, I have been a developer for more than a year and I love technology and the new challenges that are presented.

 # Skills: